alexeysp11/uptrader-eth-blazor/README.md

 Functionality of API server:

-- Gets JSON as a request in a form (class `UptraderEth.Common.Models.EthApiOperation` allows to encode the request):
+- Gets JSON as a request in the following form (class `UptraderEth.Common.Models.EthApiOperation` allows to encode the request):

 ```JSON
 {
     "AppUid": "appuid632rbAbB325ao234",